nathanjhood/UBento/README.md

 $ ls -la $XDG_RUNTIME_DIR
 ```

-Since this particular location is accessible on both the Windows *and* Linux sides, it seems to be a perfect candidate for storing shared cookies, socket connections, and other temp runtime data.
+Since this particular location (as found at $XDG_RUNTIME_DIR) is accessible on both the Windows *and* Linux sides, it seems to be a perfect candidate for storing shared cookies, socket connections, and other temp runtime data.

 You should note that this underlying kernel is re-formatted every time it is cold-booted (that is, all previous WSL sessions closed, then launching a new session).
 Any changes you make here do not persist once WSL goes offline, such as with ```wsl --shutdown```.
 Without further testing, I believe this has something to do with a persistent system variable that is hard-wired to the WSL2 distro-launcher's command line (something like "WSL_ROOT_INIT=1"...), and that it may be possible to control or influence the bahviour of this variable; as to what end, I'm not particularly sure.
 You can actually clone the latest build of MS's CL-Mariner kernel from their Git repo, along with instructions on how to build it from source (plus the usage instructions found in the '.wslconfig' documentation).
 They do also provide some encouragement for user to 'tinker' with the kernel to their own ends.